jimmyhartwell/COVID-19-tracker/README.md

 - ...

 ## Note
-`termgraph.py` is copied over from `https://github.com/mkaz/termgraph` with 2 lines of bug fix of mine.
+- `termgraph.py` is copied over from `https://github.com/mkaz/termgraph` with 2 lines of bug fix of mine.
+- Tested only on macOS Catalina